-Our common stock will be quoted on the Nasdaq National Market under the symbol "UACL."
+We have applied to include our common stock on the Nasdaq National Market under the symbol "UACL."

 Indemnification

 We and CenTra have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933, and to contribute to payments that the underwriters may be required to make in that respect.